 Global research company Omdia has released the latest instalment of its ‘Global 5G Progress Update’, which shows that South Korea is the leading country for 5G deployment.

-The report showcases how the top 22 countries fare in their attempts to roll out 5G, and South Korea came out top when it was assessed against the five criteria used in the report, which were:
+The 5G research showcases how the top 22 countries fare in their attempts to roll out 5G, and South Korea came out top when it was assessed against the five criteria used in the report, which were:

 - How much spectrum been made available for 5G services?